fp-cybrilla/fp-cybrilla.github.io/pages/quickstart.md

 ## Investment workflow sequence
 -------------------------

-Below is the sequence of APIs that can help implement the investment workflow for a general end user.
+Below is the sequence of APIs that can help you begin the implementation for an end user.

 ><p style="font-size:18px">Aunthentication (for production only)</p>